ruby/www.ruby-lang.org/en/downloads/index.md

 Ruby development environment on Windows.

-To use RubyInstaller, download it from the [RubyInstaller download page][rubyinstall-downloads].
+To use RubyInstaller, download it from the [RubyInstaller download page][rubyinstaller-downloads].
 Then just use the installer, and you’re done!

 If you are installing Ruby in order to use Rails, you should use [RailsInstaller][railsinstaller] which uses RubyInstaller but gives you extra tools